alwyn974/Uranus/README.md

 ### Installation

 You can install Uranus using the release package. <br />
+> **Warning**
+> It's not recommanded to use the release package, it's better to use the CMake installation method.

 You can also install Uranus with CMake:

 - You will need to create a `FindUranus.cmake` file in your project, create it in a `cmake` directory, and add the following lines: